 A section of the Negro River in Jau National Park, Amazonas state, is Amazon’s largest tributary.
 Image Credit: CIA factbook

-Brazil is one of the largest producers of iron ore in the world with a production estimate of about 372.1 Mt of iron ore in 2010.
-In the same year, about 258.8 Mt of iron ore was exported by the country and this was valued at nearly $21.4 billion.
-Vale is the leading iron ore producer in the country.
+Brazil is one of the largest producers of iron ore in the world with a production estimate of about 1.5 million tons of iron ore exported each day as of January 2018.
+The national revenue of Brazil that is purely associated with iron ore exports amounts to a total of approximately USD 2.3 billion.
+Some of the most notable iron ore reserves in Brazil can be found in Barajas and Quadriltero Ferrifero, Vale remains the leading iron ore producing company in the country.
 The leading importers of Brazil’s iron ore are France, Japan, China, the Republic of Korea and Germany.

 Remarkable changes in the natural gas and crude oil markets in 2010 led to an increase in Brazil’s energy investment opportunities.
-In order to boost its economy, the Brazilian government eliminated price controls and import tariffs on petroleum and derivatives thus drawing more private investments for the country.
+To boost its economy, the Brazilian government eliminated price controls and import tariffs on petroleum and derivatives, thus drawing more private investments for the country.

 With all these futuristic plans, Brazil hopes to strengthen its mining market and mineral production and establish itself as a leading global supplier of key metal and mineral resources.